rage/tmc-cli-rust/README.md

 100%[████████████████████████████████████████████████████████████████]
 ```

-## Listing exercises
+### Listing exercises

-If you want to see your current progress, you can view the status of all course exercises with `tmc-cli-rust exercises [course]`.
+If you want to see your current progress, you can view the status of all course exercises with `tmc exercises [course]`.

 ```
-~/tmc-courses/test-course/ $ tmc-cli-rust exercises test-course
+~/tmc-courses/test-course/ $ tmc exercises test-course
 Course name: test-course
 Deadline: none
 Soft deadline: none